The creative sector is the UK’s flagship industry – as a nation we are world famous for our designers, artists and film makers

 It is an industry that depends on its graduate skills – 58.8% of jobs in the sector are at least graduate level (compared to 31.8% in the wider economy) – by 2022 it will need 900,000 graduates to keep pace with demand.

 In the national survey of graduates from all universities and colleges offering degrees CCAD stands out.
 For the last four years, CCAD ranks amongst the top institutions in the UK for art and design graduate employability.

-Comparing its HESA submission with employability data from the annual Destinations of Leavers from Higher Education (DLHE) league table, the college’s dedicated university level campus equals the top performing UK art and design institutions, with 96% of its 2014 graduates in work or further study six months after graduating, well above the national average of 89 percent.
-57% of those in employment were working at managerial or professional level.
+Comparing its HESA submission with employability data from the annual Destinations of Leavers from Higher Education (DLHE) league table, the college’s dedicated university level campus equals the top performing UK art and design institutions, with 96% of its 2014 graduates in work or further study six months after graduating, this was even higher in 2017with graduate employability being at 96.3%.